 - The composition of the PAC is sensitive to regional, gender, age, and cultural differences

 - Different PACs are appointed for each competition

 Notification of Results

-The results of the PAC meetings are communicated to applicants via notification letters sent by Canada Post eight weeks after the application submission date.
+The results of the PAC meetings are communicated to applicants via notification letters sent by Canada Post eight to ten weeks after the application submission date.

 Notification letters are sent to all applicants, without exception.